Leopard-2019/TriviaGame/README.md

 4. On the final screen, the number of correct answers, incorrect answers, and an option to restart the game are displayed.

-this app can be accessed by this link: https://leopard-2019.github.io/TriviaGame/
+This app can be accessed by this link: https://leopard-2019.github.io/TriviaGame/